-OK - so we've shown WHY a regulated DC supply is a better power supply... but why are other sorts OK for DC layouts, and why do brands often say an AC supply is OK for DCC.
+So we've shown WHY a regulated DC supply is a better power supply... but why are other sorts OK for DC layouts, and why do brands often say that an AC supply is OK for DCC?
 Can the maker be wrong?

-OK-fair questions.
-Here is our answer.
+Fair questions!
+Here is our answer...

 Why are basic power supplies OK for DC users?

-Unregulated AC & DC are OK for Analog control because the coarse pulse of AC and the spikiness of unfiltered DC will not usually harm basic Iron-core model train motors - in fact DC controllers can often take advantage of this to "goose" stiffer motors into life and star them moving (that is the half-wave switch on some controllers).
+Unregulated AC & DC are OK for analog control because the coarse pulse of AC and the spikiness of unfiltered DC will not usually harm basic iron-core model train motors - in fact DC controllers can often take advantage of this to "goose" stiffer motors into life and start them moving (that is the half-wave switch on some controllers).

-None of this is good for DCC systems or decoders though-they are minicomputers really, and they already have far more sophisticated digital abilities built in - and they really DO prefer smooth DC power!
+None of this is good for DCC systems or decoders though - they are mini computers really, and they already have far more sophisticated digital abilities built in - and they really do prefer smooth DC power!

-Why do DCC makers sometimes recommend AC Power supplies?
+Why do DCC makers sometimes recommend AC power supplies?

 DCC brands all try to compete, and they know that overall price matters because modellers are like anyone: They tend to save money if they can.
 The brands therefore try to keep the "whole system price" to a pre-set limit.

-On the other hand, they DO know that their DCC systems are fundamentally computer devices that like clean, stable power.
+On the other hand, they do know that their DCC systems are fundamentally computer devices that like clean, stable power.
 Therefore all those that recommend AC do of course put some form of rectification with minimal filtering inside the "black boxes.
-Its never much though, and rarely ever properly regulated, so while it makes AC into DC, it does NOT add any real level of voltage stability or spike protection!
+Its never much though, and rarely ever properly regulated, so while it makes AC into DC, it does not add any real level of voltage stability or spike protection.

-There is now a good, positive manufacturer trend happening - DCC brands are at last realising that a proper regulated DC supply will let them make the system cheaper because they can let a power supply do all the voltage stability, rectifying and filtering...

-So they're moving towards what we've been saying for years.
+There is now a good positive manufacturer trend happening...

+DCC brands are at last realising that a proper regulated DC supply will let them make the system cheaper because they can let a power supply fo all the voltage stability, rectifying and filtering - so they're moving towards what we've been saying for years!
 Use a quality regulated DC supply!

-OK, understood - But what DC voltage should I use for MY DCC system?
+Understood - but what DC voltage should I use for my DCC system?

-First, so what we say makes sense...a wee bit of tech-talk to help the understanding of what happens when we rectify voltage from AC to DC.
-AC, for the record, is a sinusoidal wave form alternating from positive to negative.
-(I'll skim over the details - but if you want more, google "voltage change when rectifying AC" for lots of tech talk)
+First,, so what we say makes sense, a wee bit of tech-talk to help with the understanding of what happens when we rectify voltage from AC to DC.
+AC, for the record, is a sinusoidal wave form alternating from positive to negative (I'll skim over the details, but if you want to know more, Google "voltage change when rectifying AC" for lots of tech talk)

-Basically - When measuring AC "voltage", what your meter reports is the R.M.S. (root mean square) value of the AC waveform.
-It is a sine wave, so the RMS value is 1/sqrt(2) of the peak amplitude.

-A basic Bridge rectifier essentially flips the negative-going half of each sine wave to become positive, which moves the RMS value much closer to the peak.

-The rectifiers diodes don't really introduce a big voltage drop (perhaps 1.4v total) and the result is a theoretical approximate AC \times 1.4 = the resulting DC voltage.
-So - rectify 15v AC and we end up with about 21 V DC
+Basically - when measuring AC "voltage", what your meter reports is the RMS (root mean square) value of the AV waveform.
+It is a sine wave, so the RMS value is $1/\sqrt{2}$ x peak amplitude.
+A basic bridge rectifier essentially flips the negative-going half of each sine wave to become positive, which moves the RMS value much closer to the peak.
+The rectifier diodes don't really introduce a big voltage drop (perhaps 1.4V total) and the result is a theoretical approximate AC x 1.4 = the resulting DC voltage.
+So if we rectify 15V AC, we get about 21V DC.

-Additionally: If the DCC system already has some rectifier parts inside it, as many do, when it is fed by a regulated DC power supply, these diodes have NO added work to do.

-However their voltage drop ability will still exist - So when fed with DC the voltage that gets inside your DCC system will be equivalent to "The Output of the regulated DC supply less about 1.4 volts".
+Additionally - if the DCC system already has some rectifier parts inside it, as many do, when it is fed by a regulated DC power supply, these diodes have no added work to do.
+However, their voltage drop ability will still exist - so when fed with DC, the voltage that gets inside your DCC system will be equivalent to the output of the regulated DC supply less about 1.4V.

-Now we are armed with some real facts, we can take a look at some examples!
+Now we are armed with some facts, we can take a look at some examples!